A Network-Constrained Demand Response Game for Procuring Energy Balancing Services: Algorithm design

+The solution of this problem ensures compliance with the constraints specified in set $\Psi$.
+Note that $\beta=\tilde{\beta}$ if the intended bids are feasible for DSO; otherwise the bids are modified to the ``closest" physically feasible ones.
+The utility company is responsible for updating the price.

+The communication at each iteration is described as follows: \begin{itemize} \item For bid verification and modification, the DSO collects $\tilde{\beta}^{k+1}_n$s from energy consumers or the utility company collects them and relays them to the DSO . \item The DSO dispatches the authenticated bids $\beta^{k+1}_n$s to the utility company for updating the price. \item The utility company sends $\lambda^{k+1}_n$s to each energy consumer $n\in\mathcal{N}$ to update the dual variables $\gamma_n$s. \item The utility company aggregates $\gamma^k_n$s from consumers and transmits their cumulative sum $\mathbbb{1}^{\top} \gamma^{k}$ to each energy consumer $n\in\mathcal{N}$ to facilitate the updating of the bids. \end{itemize}

+While global information such as $\alpha$ and the total number of active consumers $N$ is necessary for the implementation of the algorithm, these parameters are typically public and exhibit infrequent alterations.
+The parameters $\rho_n$ and $\nu_n$ are step sizes which should be sufficiently small to ensure convergence.
 The following result provides upper bounds for the step sizes $\rho_n$ and $\nu_n$ in Algorithm~\ref{alg1} such that convergence to v-GNE of the game is guaranteed. \begin{proposition} Consider the monotonicity and Lipschitz continuity constants $\eta_F$ and $\kappa_F$ given in Lemma~\ref{monolip}.
 If